Stephen Flemmi: Arrest and imprisonment

 However, by 2000, it was obvious this gambit had failed.
 Out of desperation, he ordered Weeks to get in touch with retired state police lieutenant Richard J. Schneiderhan, a lifelong friend who had been on Winter Hill's payroll for virtually his entire career, to leak information about several wiretaps investigators were monitoring in hopes of tracking down Bulger.
 However, when Weeks reached a plea bargain a year later, he admitted Schneiderhan's role in the leak.
 Schneiderhan was ultimately convicted of obstructing justice and was sentenced to 18 months in prison.
 In 2000, Flemmi's brother Michael, then a retired Boston Police Department officer, was arrested for moving an arsenal of more than 70 weapons from their mother's shed after learning that it was to be the target of a search warrant.
 He was convicted in 2002 and sentenced to 10 years in prison.
 A year later, he pleaded guilty to selling a load of Flemmi's stolen jewelry for $40,000.

 By 2003, Flemmi realized he was out of options.
 Salemme and several others had joined Weeks in turning informer, and had disclosed enough information to ensure Flemmi would die in prison.
 He also faced possible execution for murders in Florida and Oklahoma.
 In October, Flemmi pleaded guilty in U.S. District Court in Boston to 10 counts of murder and accepted a sentence of life in prison without parole.
-He made the decision as a part of a deal to reduce the sentence for his brother, Michael Flemmi.
+As a part of a deal, the sentence given to his brother, Michael, was reduced.

 Flemmi testified against Connolly at the latter's trial for the murder of John Callahan, the former president of World Jai Alai.
 Callahan had been killed in 1981 after he was implicated in the murder of his successor as president, Roger Wheeler.
 According to Flemmi, Connolly told him and Bulger that Callahan could potentially turn state's evidence and implicate them in Wheeler's murder.
 He also testified against Bulger in the latter's 2013 trial for murder and racketeering, at which Bulger was sentenced to life plus five years.